 Understanding the level of foot traffic at specific locations around your area is very useful in determining where the potential for success is greatest and where you want to park your food truck from day to day.
-If you’re interested in researching this information on your own, follow these steps to calculate foot traffic in the areas where you’re interested in operating.
+You should be very interested in researching this information.
+To do it on your own, follow these steps to calculate foot traffic in the areas where you’re interested in operating.

 Foot Traffic Calculations